guitarkeegan/cypress-web-design/content/posts/day1.md

 2. **Individual Research:**
    - **Trend Exploration:**
      - Each student researches current trends, challenges, and innovations in different industries (e.g., technology, healthcare, education, environmental sustainability).
      - Trends can come from any number of sources.
-Even Reddit can work well for this purpose.
+AI can be great for brainstroming.
+     - Get at least 3 trends that you find interesting.
+     - Narrow down to your top 3 trends.

 3. **Idea Generation:**
    - **Problem Identification:**
-     - Students identify at least three problems or opportunities that interest them based on their research.
+     - Students identify at least three problems or opportunities that interest them based on their research of trends.
      - For each problem, write a brief description outlining:
        - The industry context.
        - Why it's important or impactful.